Taskmaster The Podcast *Best of Series 18*

 Did you realise quite quickly that

-Do you know, I can't remember that I'd even noticed that there was.
+there was a doppelganger roaming around the maze as well?
+Do you know?
+I can't remember that I'd even noticed that there was.

 I must have done it.

-When I remember
+I can't quite remember

 how obvious or how soon

-that became clear, I was more concentrating on
+that became clear.
+I was more concentrating on

 trying to laugh constantly, which once you've been laughing for 30 seconds deliberately, you become aware of quite how ridiculous laughter is as